tomjoht/tomjoht.github.io/_restapicourse/docapis_postman.md

 Paw also allows you to easily see the request headers, response headers, URL parameters, and other data.

-## Enter the requests for Aeris API
+## Enter several requests for the Aeris API into Postman

 Now let's switch APIs a bit and see some weather information from the Aeris API.
 Constructing the endpoints for the Aeris Weather API is a bit more complicated since there are many different queries, filters, and other parameters you can use to configure the endpoint.
 (Some locations have the information, and others don't.)